Toxic. Long-lasting. Dense.

 Burning coal releases mercury into the air, which then settles out onto land and into the water.
 Lead pipes release lead into drinking water, while past oil spills deposited lead into sediment.
 Smelting and mining release cadmium into waterbodies.
+Sawing or sanding arsenic-treated wood releases arsenic into the air.
 And leather tanning or dying clothing releases chromium.
 These are just a few of the ways heavy metals are still being introduced into our waterways.

 How are people exposed to heavy metals?

 You can be exposed to heavy metals in a variety of ways.
-You ingest some mercury whenever you eat you eat large, predatory fish like northern pike, walleye, or largemouth bass.
+You ingest some mercury whenever you eat large, predatory fish like northern pike, walleye, or largemouth bass.
 While digging for food, mercury is eaten by macroinvertebrates, which are eaten by minnows, which are eaten by bigger fish.
-Mercury concentrations increase toward the top of the food chain.
+Mercury concentrations increase through the food chain.
 Your state issues fish consumption advisories to help you know how much fish is safe to eat.

 Can heavy metals harm my health?